 Take your DMAE dose in the morning before or with breakfast.
 Dose DMAE a few times a week, but not every day.

 If you are going to use DMAE, stack it with a good source of choline.
 Remember that DMAE inhibits choline and metabolism of choline.
-And you absolutely need choline and acetylcholine for a fully optimized brain.
+And you absolutely need choline and the neurotransmitter acetylcholine for a fully optimized brain.

 DMAE inhibits phospholipid synthesis.
 This means you won’t get much help with choline precursors.
 You need a good source of choline.